jblukach/stacksets/README.md

 ### Lambda Layer Package Distribution

-Python packages are **downloaded and packaged weekly** and published to Amazon S3 for use as **shared Lambda Layers** across the organization.
+Python Packages are **downloaded and packaged weekly** and published to Amazon S3 for use as **Lambda Layers** across the organization.

 **Schedule** - Every Sunday at **11:00 AM UTC**

 **Regions** - `us-east-1` - `us-east-2` - `us-west-2`

-These packages are intended to be referenced by Lambda functions without duplicating dependencies per account.

 ------------------------------------------------------------------------

 ## Included Python Packages

-The following Python packages are bundled for Lambda Layers:
+The following Python Packages are bundled for Lambda Layers:

 - beautifulsoup4
 - dnspython